aws-samples/aws-security-reference-architecture-examples/solutions/guardduty/guardduty-org/README.md

 **Description:**

-Assumed by the custom CloudFormation Lambda function within the primary account to configure GuardDuty within each region provided
+Assumed by the custom CloudFormation Lambda function within the management account to configure GuardDuty within each region provided

 **Configuration:**